 Key Resources of Etsy

-The key resources of Etsy are the ones that allows the company to provide its key activities in order to deliver its value proposition.
-So, they are the e-commerce platform, where all the transactions take place, all the structure behind it, with payment and shipping systems and process, and the buyers-and-sellers community, that promotes the experience in the marketplace.
+The key resources of Etsy are the ones that allow the company to provide its key activities in order to deliver its value proposition.
+So, they are the e-commerce platform, where all the transactions take place, all the structure behind it, with payment and shipping systems and processes, and the buyers-and-sellers community, that promotes the experience in the marketplace.

 Customer Relationship of Etsy

 The customer relationship of Etsy is based on building the online community, that supports the two-sided marketplace.
 Besides that, the company works on seller education and support, both by customer support and by hosting events where knowledge is shared, and the local commerce is increased.

 Cost Structure of Etsy